 Top Mounted PSU PC Case

-Computer Cases with top mounted PSU are very rare these days but they do exist.
-Generally, you may find some mini-tower, OEM cases and cheaper cases with top mounted PSU design.
-In these type of PC cases, the position of the PSU fan should be kept down only, because they generally don’t have vents at the top panel, but if somehow your case has top vents for PSU, they you can keep the fan position in upwards direction for better airflow and cooling performance for the PSU.
+Computer Cases with top-mounted PSU are very rare these days but they do exist.
+Generally, you may find some mini-tower, OEM cases and cheaper cases with top-mounted PSU design.
+In these type of PC cases, the position of the PSU fan should be kept down only, because they generally don’t have vents at the top panel, but if somehow your case has top vents for PSU, then you can keep the fan position in upwards direction for better airflow and cooling performance for the PSU.
 Some of these cases may come with top PSU shroud too (very rare), so you have to adjust the PSU fan accordingly in the direction of the vents.